infotroph/efrhizo/efrhizo-log.md

 In S4 2014 (2012-08-06), root length in T17 L85 was recorded as > 1500 mm -- on inspection of traced images, one node from the middle of a root seems to have somehow been moved outside the frame.
 Fixed that, updated tracing repo, saved updated data file in this repo, remade 2012 datasets.

+2015-11-17:

+Several plotting scripts still use local-script versions of the DeLucia ggplot theme and of mirror.ticks.
+Edited these to use the R package versions (DeLuciatoR, ggplotTicks).
+(Noticed because updating 2014 dataset, for the edit I'll note next, triggered a replot of the destructive-tissue analysis.
+Saving this fix first so all updates from that change are recorded together.)